leon4rd/test/README.md

-## How do you make a 'one' disappear?
-You add a 'g' and it's 'gone'
+## In my career as a lumberjack I cut down exactly 52,487 trees.
+I know because I kept a log.